 The verdict

 The 2026 World's 50 Best Beaches is a good list, provided you read it for what it is: a ranking of the world's most spectacular natural coastlines, weighted hard toward the wild and the hard-to-reach.
-Entalula is a worthy number one on those terms, and the six winners we have stood on broadly earn their places.
+Entalula is a worthy number one on those terms, and the eight winners we have stood on broadly earn their places.

 Just go in with your eyes open.
 Some of the highest-ranked beaches are day trips and photo stops rather than places to unwind, while a few of the lower-ranked ones, Grace Bay and Seven Mile among them, are the beaches most of us would actually want to spend a week on.
 The list tells you where the planet's most beautiful sand is.
 Whether it suits your kind of beach day is the part we are here to help with.